pelco/firmware_testing/README.md

 ###  Testing Hardware Dependencies

 In **src/main.c** is implemented the main firmware code.
-This code has some hardware dependencies (i2c, **src/hw/i2c.c**) that are usually painful get it running in a host machine.
+This code has some hardware dependencies (i2c, **src/hw/i2c.c**) that are usually painful to get it running in a host machine.
 These hardware dependencies are mocked in **tests/mocks/i2c_mock.cpp** and the main test cases are implemented in **tests/t_main.cpp**.

 main.c: